The Best Reason to Start Using Uber Again

 The PR push put her forward as a sign of progress within the company.
 Every article and interview offered an implied “but we have a black friend!” defense, and a certain “Yoo hoo, women, minorities, and other people skeptical about the company, please look over here!
 Not at Travis” subtext.
 Plus, Saint John was a respite from Uber’s punishing news cycle.
 She was a new, friendly, relatable figurehead — a single mom, a fashion-plate, a woman to watch — as the search for a new CEO dragged on.
 Finally, after months on the road and in the public eye, she was meeting with me during her first full day at Uber’s headquarters in San Francisco.
 And after weeks of negotiations and rules and guidelines about what I can include and how much unchaperoned time I’ll get (none), I’m finally here, and — to borrow her favorite Instagram hashtag (#watchmework) — I get to watch her work, and see how she intends to accomplish what she was hired to do: make Uber seem like … if not exactly a good company, then at least one less deserving of ire.
 Good luck.

 I almost miss Saint John’s entrance at Uber’s antiseptic but start-up-cliché-filled office (iPad security check in, free Philz coffee, open plan).
-A feat, given she’s 5’11, even without the 5-inch gold, winged Giuseppe Zanotti sandals she’s wearing.
-She constantly stands out in a land of button-ups and sensible casual business-wear; and today, she’s in a green fashion sweatshirt and matching jog-pants, along with pristine black braids woven into a crown.
+A feat, given she’s five-foot-eleven, even without the five-inch, gold, winged Giuseppe Zanotti sandals she’s wearing.
+She constantly stands out in a land of button-ups and sensible casual businesswear; and today, she’s in a green fashion sweatshirt and matching jog-pants, along with pristine black braids woven into a crown.

 “Ayyyy!”
 Saint John says, as I approach, dipping back with her arms wide open for a hug.
 “I like your braids!
 Look at us with the matching braids,” she says touching my hair, and flipping hers.
 I’m already caught up in her charisma.
 We’re just two black ladies being loud, flipping our hair in an otherwise silent, white, male office.
 Where’s Uber’s Chief of Diversity?
 This is an ad.

 She immediately launches into a boisterous story about almost missing her flight this morning.
 Saint John lives in L.A. with her 8-year-old daughter, La’el.
 She usually commutes on the same 6:06 flight from L.A. to San Francisco, and she’ll head back at the end of the day, to be there in time for a special Back to School dinner with La’el.
 Of course — and here’s the Uber tie-in, don’t worry, she always finds the angle — the same Uber driver, Israel, always picks her up at 4 a.m. and gets her there on time.
-Today she gave him the wrong terminal, though, ended up having to run across twelve lanes of LAX traffic in those 5-inch sandals.
+Today she gave him the wrong terminal, though, ended up having to run across twelve lanes of LAX traffic in those five-inch sandals.
 But she made it.

 “I believe in manifesting the words that are coming out of my mouth,” she says.
 “I’m very careful with what I say because the intention is then out in the universe.”
 This is how she believes she got through the airport: by manifesting her will to get to work.